-Yetta Howard is Associate Professor of English and Comparative Literature and Co-director of the LGBTQ Research Consortium at San Diego State University.
+Yetta Howard is Associate Professor of English and Comparative Literature and Co-Director of the LGBTQ Research Consortium at San Diego State University.
 An expert on underground and unpopular cultures, Dr. Howard specializes in gender and sexuality studies, queer studies, and feminist theories of race and ethnicity in the context of visual, auditory, and corporeal forms, and with an investment in experimental and avant approaches to 20th- and 21st-century textual practices and minority discourse.
 Howard is the author of Ugly Differences: Queer Female Sexuality in the Underground (University of Illinois Press, 2018) and the editor of Rated RX: Sheree Rose with and after Bob Flanagan (forthcoming September 2020, The Ohio State University Press).
-Some of Howard’s work appears in American Literature; Social Text; Sounding Out!; TSQ: Transgender Studies Quarterly; The Journal of Popular Culture; Women & Performance: A Journal of Feminist Theory; Fiction International; The Middle Spaces; The Comics of Alison Bechdel: From the Outside In (University Press of Mississippi); On the Politics of Ugliness (Palgrave Macmillan); Survival of the Sickest: The Art of Martin O'Brien (Live Art Development Agency); and Howard guest edited a special issue of Journal of Lesbian Studies on the theme "Under Pressure."
+Some of Howard’s work appears in American Literature; Social Text; Sounding Out!; TSQ: Transgender Studies Quarterly; The Journal of Popular Culture; Women & Performance: A Journal of Feminist Theory; Fiction International; The Middle Spaces; The Comics of Alison Bechdel: From the Outside In (University Press of Mississippi); On the Politics of Ugliness (Palgrave Macmillan); Survival of the Sickest: The Art of Martin O'Brien (Live Art Development Agency).
 Some of Howard's forthcoming work will appear in Keywords for Comics Studies (New York University Press) and Disability and Art History: From Antiquity to the Twenty-First Century (Routledge).
 Howard is also at work on a new book project, Erratic Erotics: The Sexual Politics of Discordance.
 A darkroom-trained-turned-digital photographer for over two and half decades, Howard has had recent exhibition activity at Oceanside Museum of Art (Oceanside, CA); Front Porch Gallery (Carlsbad, CA); The Arc Gallery and Studios (San Francisco, CA); The FRONT Arte y Cultura (San Ysidro, CA).
 Howard was a ONE National Gay and Lesbian Archives Research Fellow (for Rated RX) and received a Heller-Bernard Fellowship from CLAGS: The Center for LGBTQ Studies at The Graduate Center, CUNY.
-Dr. Howard is affiliated faculty with SDSU’s LGBTQ+ Studies Program, Women’s Studies Department, M.A.L.A.S.
-Program, and serves on the editorial board of SDSU Press.
+Dr. Howard is affiliated faculty with SDSU’s LGBTQ+ Studies Program, Women’s Studies Department, and M.A.L.A.S.
+Program.

 Ph.D., English, University of Southern California, 2010